Krisiacik/ImageViewer/README.md

 ### v1.2

-* `Displace image`: The image you tap will visually detach from its parrent view and will become part of the full screen presentation.
+* `Displace image`: The image you tap will visually detach from its parent view and will become part of the full screen presentation.
 In our context, you can imagine an image as part of an article and when it's tapped, the image is animated into full screen.
 * `Double tap to zoom`: Double tapping the image will toggle between Aspect Fit and Aspect Fill zoom scale.
 * `Focused zoom`: When you double tap an image that is Aspect Fit, it will zoom in specifically focusing into the tap area.
 * `Pinch to zoom`: Use the well know two finger gesture to zoom in and out.